earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 To help keep builds reproducible, it's useful to have a version of the build in containerized form.
 If performance allows, this might be the day-to-day form that everyone uses.
 If not, at the very least, it's the form that is used to debug CI failures.

 Dockerfiles are the bread and butter of containerized builds.
 However, they have an important limitation: they can only output Docker images.
-They weren't designed to run unit tests or to output regular artifacts (binaries, jars, packages etc).
-However, with some wrapper code, it is possible to extract regular files from images, or to execute unit tests too.
+They weren't designed to run unit tests or to output regular artifacts (binaries, jars, packages, etc).
+However, with some wrapper code, it is possible to extract regular files from images or to execute unit tests too.
 The following will illustrate how.

 ### Use Multi-stage Dockerfiles or Multiple Dockerfiles